 12. Computer (1822) – The First Mechanical Computer by Babbage

-13. Refrigerator (1834) – Beating the heat in 1834
+13. Refrigerator – Beating the Heat

 According to the report of 2009 by the U.S Department of energy, 99% of US homes have at least one refrigerator.
 This statistic itself is representative of the popularity of the refrigerator in the modern world.
 The great invention helps keep perishable food products fresh much longer.

 14. Telegraph (1830-1840) – The Communication Device that Introduced the Morse Code

-15. Steel (1850) – From Pins to the Brooklyn Bridge
+15. Steel – From Pins to the Brooklyn Bridge

 16. Electric Bulb (1880) – Lighting Up the World

 17. The Airplane (1903) – Making the Flying Dream Come True

 Now humans can cover thousands of miles in a matter of hours thanks to the achievement of Wilbur and Orville Wright.